GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 The position of the array, although virtual, is represented by a diamond ($colMath(diamond.filled, #rgb(128, 0, 128))$).
 Naturally, a single-microphone array is also provided.

-A user of this library could easily implement a microphone array of its own and benefit from all the features of the simulator.
+A user of this library could easily implement a microphone array of its own and benefit from all the simulator's features.